php-kafka/about/README.md

 It also offers Admin API (create, alter topics, etc.), which none of the extensions offer so far.

 ### PHP bindings
+#### swoole/phpkafka
+New project that is implemented purely in PHP.
+Its source can be found [here](https://github.com/swoole/phpkafka)

 #### weiboad/kafka-php
 This project was the most popular pure PHP implementation.
 Its source can be found [here](https://github.com/weiboad/kafka-php).
 The project has not received any attention in over a year, but there was activity in December 2020, maybe the project will be revived.